gcala/ck2_save_folder_fixer/README.md

 Version 0.1

-Requirements: Crusader Kings II, version 1.092
+Requirements: Crusader Kings II, version 1.092 (Steam version tested)

-DISCLAIMER: I'M NOT RESPONSIBLE FOR ANY VIOLATIONS THIS SCRIPT DOES TO CKII'S EULA.
+DISCLAIMER: I'M NOT RESPONSIBLE FOR ANY VIOLATIONS THIS SCRIPT DOES TO PARADOX' EULA.

-As any linux CKII know, the game uses a Windows-style save folder:
+As any linux gamer know, the game uses a Windows-style save folder:
 ~/Documents/Paradox Interactive/...

 This arise two kind of problems: